Join InterNations

 Federal Heights is the most affluent neighborhood in Salt Lake City with many homes dating back to the early 1900s.
 It is close to the University of Utah and the Wasatch Mountains, but housing, which is very expensive, tends to be in high demand and it may take some time to find an available property.

-Got no plans for Thanksgiving this year?
-Join us!
-Come meet together with friends on Thanksgiving.
-Location will be The Capital Grill in downtown Salt Lake City. https://www.thecapitalgrille.com
+Join us for Thanksgiving this year!
+Come meet together for "FriendsGiving" on Thanksgiving.
+Location will be The Capital Grill in downtown Salt Lake City.
+We have a reservation at 12pm for 10 p

 See all upcoming events for expats in Salt Lake City